 The 20S proteasome is the main protease that directly targets intrinsically disordered proteins (IDPs) for proteolytic degradation.
-Mutations, oxidative stress or aging can induce the build-up of IDPs result-ing in incorrect signaling or aggregation, associated with the pathogenesis of many cancers and neuro-degenerative diseases.
-Drugs that facilitate 20S-mediated proteolysis have therefore many potential therapeutic applications.
-We report herein the modulation of proteasome assembly by the small mole-cule TCH-165, resulting in an increase in 20S levels.
-The increase of free 20S corresponds to enhanced proteolysis of IDPs, including α-synuclein, tau, ornithine decarboxylase and c-Fos, but not structured proteins.
-Clearance of ubiquitinated protein was largely maintained by single capped proteasome com-plexes (19S-20S), but accumulation occurs when all 19S capped proteasome complexes are depleted.
+Mutations, oxidative stress, or aging can induce the buildup of IDPs resulting in incorrect signaling or aggregation, associated with the pathogenesis of many cancers and neurodegenerative diseases.
+Drugs that facilitate 20S-mediated proteolysis therefore have many potential therapeutic applications.
+We report herein the modulation of proteasome assembly by the small molecule TCH-165, resulting in an increase in 20S levels.
+The increase in the level of free 20S corresponds to enhanced proteolysis of IDPs, including α-synuclein, tau, ornithine decarboxylase, and c-Fos, but not structured proteins.
+Clearance of ubiquitinated protein was largely maintained by single capped proteasome complexes (19S-20S), but accumulation occurs when all 19S capped proteasome complexes are depleted.
 This study illustrates the first example of a small molecule capable of targeting disordered proteins for degradation by regulating the dynamic equilibrium between different proteasome complexes.

 ASJC Scopus subject areas